 - Greek Yogurt: Loaded in protein and calcium, this thick and creamy ingredient is the perfect substitute for sour cream without all of the cholesterol and saturated fat.

 No. It will be just as delicious with full fat

 Garlic Mashed Sweet Potatoes and Parsnips

 - 1 head garlic whole

 - 1/2 tbs olive oil

-- 3 in parsnips peeled and cut 3 in pieces
+- 3 parsnips peeled and cut into 3 inch pieces

-- 2 in sweet potatoes - peeled and cut 3 in pieces
+- 2 sweet potatoes peeled and cut into 3 in pieces

 - 2/3 c plain Greek yogurt fat free such as Fage 0%